-Best New Zealand Forex Brokers for 2023
+Best Forex Brokers in New Zealand for 2025

-ForexBrokers.com has been reviewing online forex brokers for over six years, and our reviews are the most cited in the industry.
+ForexBrokers.com has been reviewing online forex brokers for over eight years, and our reviews are the most cited in the industry.
 Each year, we collect thousands of data points and publish tens of thousands of words of research.
 Here's how we test.

 Trading forex (currencies) in New Zealand (NZ) is popular among residents.
-Before any fx broker in New Zealand can accept forex or CFD traders as clients, they must become authorised by the Financial Markets Authority (FMA), which is the financial regulatory body in New Zealand.
+Before any broker in New Zealand can accept forex or CFD traders as clients, they must become authorised by the Financial Markets Authority (FMA), which is the financial regulatory body in New Zealand.
 The FMA's website is fma.govt.nz.
 We recommend NZ residents also follow the FMA on twitter, @FMAmedia.

 The FMA was formed in May 2011 as part of the Financial Markets Bill passed by New Zealand's Parliament.
 For a historical breakdown, here's a link to Financial Markets Authority webpage on Wikipedia.